Backlash erupts after United passenger gets yanked off overbooked flight

 (CNN)First, the shock.
 Now, the fallout.

-An officer is suspended, United's CEO is under fire, and customers are outraged after a man was violently removed from an overbooked flight.
+An officer is placed on leave, United's CEO is under fire, and customers are outraged after a man was violently removed from an overbooked flight.

 "If they had just tried some diplomacy, none of this had to take place," passenger John Klaassen said Tuesday.

-By now, most everyone's seen the cell phone footage: Three security officers dragging the man down the plane's aisle by the arms and legs while other passengers shout in protest.
+By now, most everyone's seen the cell phone footage: Security officers dragging the man down the plane's aisle by the arms and legs while other passengers shout in protest.
+The man has been identified as Vietnamese-American Dr. David Dao.

 Anyone can be kicked off an overbooked flight against their will.
 In 2015 alone, 46,000 customers were involuntarily bumped from flights, according to the Department of Transportation.

-What prompted the backlash is the way United Flight 3411 apart is the way the airline and officers handled the situation aboard United Flight 3411.
+What prompted the backlash is how the airline and officers handled the situation -- both aboard United Flight 3411 and in the company's initial response Monday.
+On Tuesday afternoon, CEO Oscar Munoz offered a full apology, calling the incident "truly horrific" and pledging a "thorough review" by April 30.

+"I continue to be disturbed by what happened on this flight," he said in a statement, "and I deeply apologize to the customer forcibly removed and to all the customers aboard.
+No one should ever be mistreated this way."

 Passenger: The man initially volunteered to leave